Students who register for summer courses and wish to receive financial aid are required to fulfill the criteria listed below to be eligible.

-- At least half-time Summer enrollment (6 credits undergraduate, and 24 graduate units) is required for Direct loans, and Federal Work-Study (FWS).
-Courses taken for audit are not included in the calculation.
+- At least half-time summer enrollment (6 undergraduate credits or 24 graduate units) is required for Direct Loans.
+Audited courses are not included in this calculation.

-- If you drop hours at any time during the Summer sessions, your aid may be adjusted and you may receive a bill.
+- If you drop courses at any time during the summer sessions, your aid may be adjusted and you may receive a bill.

 - Private loans may be available to students enrolled less than half-time.

-- You must meet satisfactory academic progress (SAP) to be eligible for financial aid; for questions review our Satisfactory Academic Progress (SAP) policy.
+- You must meet satisfactory academic progress to be eligible for financial aid; for questions review our Satisfactory Academic Progress page.

 Pell Grant Information